-All facilities shall have procedures in place to ensure all food safety and quality management systems are fully documented with clearly defined accountabilities.
-Change management procedures shall be in place to ensure review and communication of any and all changes.
-These shall also be accompanied by a record management program to ensure proper retention and storage of all related documentation.
-Records shall be easily accessible and stored in a manner to protect against loss or damage.
+All facilities shall have

-A documented training program shall be in place to ensure effective onboarding and ongoing awareness for quality and food safety programs.
-This should include an annual refresher for all employees and cover key topics such as food safety, HACCP, allergens, GMPs, food defense, regulatory compliance and other job specific topics where applicable.
+- Procedures in place to ensure all food safety and quality management systems are fully documented with clearly defined accountabilities. - Change management procedures shall be in place to ensure review and communication of all changes. - Record management program to ensure proper retention and storage of all related documentation. - Records shall be easily accessible and stored in a manner to protect against loss or damage. - Documented training program to ensure effective onboarding and ongoing awareness for quality and food safety programs and should include - o Annual refresher for all employees - o Cover key topics such as food safety, HACCP, allergens, GMPs, food defense, regulatory compliance, and other job specific topics where applicable.